 Marion County has shown sustained recovery from the 2007 - 2009 recession.
-Unemployment continues to decrease, averaging 3.6% for 2017, which is 0.8% lower than at the national level.
-Since 2011, Marion County has experienced year-over-year growth in its labor force, reaching 482,568 last year.
-Population estimates for 2017 rank the county 1st in Indiana, with 950,082 residents.
-A relatively low cost of living combined with an average home price of \$135,099, make Indianapolis and Marion County an attractive option for both personal and corporate investment.
+Unemployment continues to decrease, averaging 3.45% for 2018, which is 0.44% lower than at the national level.
+Since 2011, Marion County has experienced year-over-year growth in its labor force, reaching 490,706 last year.
+Population estimates for 2018 rank the county 1st in Indiana, with 950,082 residents.
+A relatively low cost of living combined with an average home price of \$137,400, make Indianapolis and Marion County an attractive option for both personal and corporate investment.

-Similar to Marion County, the national unemployment rate continues to decline, down 0.6% at the end of 2017.
+Similar to Marion County, the national unemployment rate continues to decline, down 0.45% at the end of 2018.
 The federal fuel tax rate remained unchanged at 18.4 cents per gallon of gasoline.
-This tax is not indexed to inflation, which for 2017 was 2.1%.
 Uncertainty relating to the federal debt limit continues to have political and policy implications, the effects of which have the potential to be felt at the local level.
-In 2017 the Federal government continued to allocate formula-based funding to transit, as well as offer opportunities to apply for competitive grants which can be used for innovative projects that deliver exceptional transportation benefits.
+In 2018, the Federal government continued to allocate formula-based funding to transit, as well as offer opportunities to apply for competitive grants which can be used for innovative projects that deliver exceptional transportation benefits.

 For Indiana, property tax reform legislation was enacted and reinforced via a constitutional amendment for property tax caps and periodic revaluation of property values.
-The impact of these caps, known as the "circuit breaker", resulted in a reduction of property tax collections of approximately \$5 million in 2017.
+The impact of these caps, known as the "circuit breaker", resulted in a reduction of property tax collections of approximately \$5 million in 2018.
 These caps have placed considerable strain on all levels of local government to reduce costs and become more efficient.